Why are crystallization setups performed by the X-ray and EM structure determination core?

 Setting up crystallization experiments by hand consumes time and sample.
-The crystallization core uses a nanodispenser called the Mosquito to make hanging-drop trays containing 288 unique conditions that may crystallize a sample.
+The crystallization core uses a nanodispenser called the STP Mosquito to make hanging-drop trays containing 288 unique conditions that may crystallize a sample.
 The automated setup of a single tray of 288 conditions only takes three minutes.

 How do I prepare a sample?

 Contact Genesis Falcon at the Sample Preparation and Crystal Screening Laboratory (BH-106 or firstname.lastname@example.org) to set up a time to run the experiments before preparing your samples.
 Once you have an appointment, set aside 40 uL per sample that you would like to crystallize (2-5 trays is common).
 Refer to literature or ask for a recommendation when selecting a sample concentration.
 We highly recommend a 0.2 micron filter immediately before running the sample for best results.